LINKS PAGE

 Tradition of London is one of the major manufactures of toy soldiers in UK and a visit to London is not complete without going to Mayfair to see the shop.
 I visited there last year and was made most welcome by the Manager Steve hare and the staff.
 I was amazed by the number of soldiers exhibited in the tiny shop, and more so by the rows of Charles Stadden castings on parade in their basement / dispatch office.
 The website is still to fully take shape, but if you can't go to London (right now) pay the site a visit.

-Shenandoah Minatures have been featured on my website for some time.
+Shenandoah Miniatures have been featured on my website for some time.
 Paul Clarke in Australia makes THE BEST American Civil War figures that are available.
 The fine details in the sculpting and clean crisp casting make these kits a work of art.
 They are constructed with fully interchangeable heads and arms and if there is a figure you want, and it isn't in the catalogue, Paul will put the parts together to get what you want. be sure to check out his new site.

 CBG MIGNOT In case you didn't know France's premier toy soldier manufacturer has a website that shows many of the figures and ranges that they are famous for.
 In fact they have about 4000 figures on their books, with more released each month, so have a look at what's on offer.